cloudera.cluster.service_info module – Retrieve information about the services of cluster

 The below requirements are needed on the host that executes this module.

-• cm_client
+• cm-client

 Parameters